FAQ

 tests on Ketamine users had revealed impaired memory and mild schizophrenia several

 days after taking the drug.
-Two

 psychological difficulties which seem to come up for those who use Ketamine regularly